Fortnite announced in a June 3 post that they would be rolling out a graphics update upon release of Chapter 2, Season 7 on June 8.

 How will the graphics update affect you?

-If you have a card with a lot of VRAM (like the 3080’s 10GB), you won’t be affected nearly as badly.
+If you have a card with a lot of VRAM (like the RTX 3080 with 10GB), you won’t be affected as severely as if you have low VRAM.
 In our instance, nothing really changed, since we’d likely cap our FPS at 144 when playing at high resolutions, anyway.

 If you were already dangerously close to your preferred threshold (like 60 or 144FPS), the update may impact you more substantially.